Drone strike may have killed Haqqani network leader

 | ISLAMABAD

-Pakistani intelligence officials and militant sources said Badruddin Haqqani, the network's head of operations who is also believed to handle its vital business interests and smuggling operations, may have been killed during the strike this week in Pakistan's tribal North Waziristan.
+The officials said Badruddin Haqqani, who is also believed to handle the network's vital business interests and smuggling operations, may have been killed during a drone strike this week in Pakistan's tribal North Waziristan region.

 One senior Pakistani intelligence official said Badruddin had fled a compound that he and other militants were in after it was hit by a missile, then was killed by a second drone strike on a car that he was in.

-"We have proudly announced before when our people died in action or in drone strikes.
-Jihad against the occupying forces in Afghanistan is our mission and death is certain in fighting them.
-Why would we keep it secret?" he said.

-Afghanistan's Taliban movement, allies of the Haqqani network, also said Badruddin was alive.

-There was no official word on Badruddin's fate from the network.
-Other intelligence officials were cautious.
+There was no official word on Badruddin's fate from the Haqqani network.
+Other intelligence officials were more cautious.

 "Our informers have told us that he has been killed in the drone attack on the 21st but we cannot confirm it," said one of the Pakistani intelligence officials.

-If Badruddin's death is confirmed, it could deal a major blow to the Haqqanis, one of the United States's most feared enemies in Afghanistan.
+If Badruddin's death is confirmed, it could deal a major blow to the Haqqanis, one of the United States's most feared enemies in Afghanistan, where it is allied with the Taliban.

 The Haqqanis are the most experienced fighters in Afghanistan and the loss of one of the group's most important leaders could ease pressure on NATO as it prepares to withdraw most of its combat troops at the end of 2014.